 Documents to download

 There is no widely accepted definition of ‘food poverty’.
 However, a household can broadly be defined as experiencing food poverty or ‘household food insecurity’ if they cannot (or are uncertain about whether they can) acquire “an adequate quality or sufficient quantity of food in socially acceptable ways”.

-The increase in the cost of living has increased household food insecurity.
-In June to July 2022, of the 91% of adults in Great Britain who reported an increase in their cost of living, 95% saw the price of their food shopping go up, and 44% had started spending less on essentials including food.
+In March 2025, 66% of adults in Great Britain reported an increase in their cost of living compared with the month before, according to the ONS.
+Of these, 91% saw the price of their food shopping go up, and 40% had started spending less on essentials, including food.

-A YouGov survey by the Food Foundation found that in April 2022, 15.5% of all UK households were food insecure (ate less or went a day without eating because they couldn’t access or afford food).
+The rising cost of living seems to be increasing household food insecurity.
+A YouGov survey by the Food Foundation, a food poverty charity, found that in January 2025, 13.9% of households in the UK were ‘food insecure’ (ate less or went a day without eating because they couldn’t access or afford food).

-In England, free school meals (FSM) are a statutory entitlement available to eligible pupils.
-Local authorities are responsible for providing FSM.
+In England, free school meals are a statutory entitlement available to eligible pupils.
+Local authorities are responsible for providing free school meals.

-This increase could be driven by many factors including the Covid-19 pandemic and the continued effect of the transitional protections during the rollout of Universal Credit.
+This increase could be driven by many factors including macro-economic conditions, the coronavirus pandemic and the continued effect of the transitional protections during the rollout of Universal Credit.

 Free school meals and educational attainment

 On average, pupils eligible for free school meals achieve lower GCSE attainment than other pupils.
 This is based on achieving a “standard pass” in English and maths GCSE.
-In 2021, 51% of pupils known to be eligible for FSM achieved a standard pass in both subjects, compared to 77% of pupils not eligible.
-This was a gap of 26 percentage points.
-In recent years this gap has remained broadly the same.
+Government statistics show that in 2024, 43.6% of pupils eligible for free school meals achieved a standard pass in both English and Maths GCSE compared to 72.3% of pupils not eligible.
+This was an attainment gap 28.7 percentage points.

+Documents to download